Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: Spectrum Extension Maximizing the Transmission Rate

-The FDSS-SE capacity~\eqref{eq:Capa} has a pre-logarithm scaling factor that decreases with SE size.
+\paragraph{Intuitive Explanation} The FDSS-SE capacity~\eqref{eq:Capa} has a pre-logarithm scaling factor that decreases with SE size.
 However, the term $g_0$ inside the logarithm may either decrease (due to a smaller summation range) or increase (due to larger $G[k]$ values) as a function of $\Ne$.
 Thus, as in the PAPR minimization case, a non-obvious optimum SE size $\NeCapa$ exists for capacity maximizing; and a too small SE size with $\Ne <\NeCapa$ may not achieve the maximum rate.

-A close examination of 3GPP BLER results confirms that FDSS-SE performance is non-monotonic with SE size.
+\paragraph{BLER Simulations} A close examination of 3GPP BLER results confirms that FDSS-SE performance is non-monotonic with SE size.
 For example, rate improvements with SE can be observed in~\cite[Tabs.
 2-7]{R1-2208412}, and the achievable-rate formulation in~\eqref{eq:Capa} can help to predict such performance behavior in realistic setups.
 Fig.~\ref{fig:SNRloss8RBs} shows the SNR loss of FDSS-SE relative to plain DFT-s-OFDM versus the SE ratio for $\Nsc=96$ with 15 kHz subcarrier spacing, and a TDL-C(300 ns) channel.
 Two FDSS window types are considered: a 3-tap filter equivalent (up to half a subcarrier shift) to a deformed Hann window with $\beta=-11$ dB, and the TRRC window from~\cite{Nokia21} with parameters $(\rho,\beta)= (0.5,-0.65)$.
 The theoretical SNR loss is obtained by numerically finding the required SNR -- with and without FDSS-SE -- in~\eqref{eq:Capa} to achieve target spectral efficiencies of $1/3$, $2/3$, and $1$ bpcu.
 This is compared with 3GPP evaluations of the SNR loss reported in~\cite[Tabs.
 2-7]{R1-2208412} for reaching $10^{-1}$ BLER with QPSK and code rates $1/6$, $1/3$, and $1/2$.
 We note that these BLER simulations are not from the present authors, and follows the practical 3GPP assumptions in~\cite[Tab.
 1]{R1-2208412}.
-As shown in Fig.~\ref{fig:SNRloss8RBs}, the SNR loss also forms a bell-shaped curve as versus the SE ratio, yielding an optimal SE size $\NeCapa$ from rate-maximization perspective.
-The theoretical SNR-loss curves exhibit trends consistent with the 3GPP evaluations in~\cite{R1-2208412} -- particularly for half-rate coding (1 bpcu) -- and can be used to characterize this optimum SE size.
+As shown in Fig.~\ref{fig:SNRloss8RBs}, the SNR loss evaluated from 3GPP BLER evaluations in~\cite{R1-2208412} and the theoretical SNR loss from~\eqref{eq:Capa} form bell-shaped curves versus the SE ratio with consistent trends, particularly for half-rate coding (1 bpcu); such that, the theoretical optimal SE size $\NeCapa$ matches well the optimal SE size evaluated through BLER simulations.